Our Latest News

 Likewise, we raise an eyebrow if anyone tries to trademark adjectives like “cute” or “cozy.”

-If you need further clarification for peace of mind, we recommend consulting an attorney.
+If you need further clarification, we recommend consulting an attorney.

-For basic tasks, including general plotting, early story outlines, and the very simplest of editing, AI can be useful.
+For basic tasks, including general plotting, early story outlines, and the very simplest of editing, AI might be useful.

-AI can make errors.
-It may also rely upon easily recognized text that’s copyrighted.
+Worse, in some cases, AI can make errors.
+It may also rely upon text that’s copyrighted.